 All in all, it was a lovely if artery-clogging meal!
 I’ve heard great things about the steaks so hopefully, I will get to come back at some point to try it again.

 There are plenty of options for a drink at the EDITION.
 There’s the buzzy Lobby bar complete with a snooker table, a small bar area in Berner’s Tavern, and the more intimate Punch Room that is only open in the evening.

 It has a speakeasy feel and is apparently a modern reincarnation of London’s 19th-century private clubs.
 The bar boasts 30 specialty punches including the signature gin-infused EDITION house punch.
 I did my best to sample quite a few, hence my hangover the next morning!
 The service was attentive and knowledgeable with well-balanced interesting cocktails.

-There’s a good-sized gym with all the basics you would need.
+There’s a good-sized gym at the The London EDITION hotel with all the basics you would need.

 Having felt that perhaps the EDITION hotels were more of interest for their restaurant and bars than as a hotel, I was pleasantly surprised by my stay here.
 The service was faultless apart from having to wait a moment or two for someone at reception and the room a decent size and well equipped.
 It’s not the cheapest hotel but it does have a fantastic location with lots nearby.
 I would definitely consider staying again.

-You can find more information about the London EDITION here or enquire about prices and perks with Debonair here.
+You can find more information about the London EDITION here or enquire about prices and perks with GTC here.

 Like our The London EDITION hotel & Berners Tavern review?
 You can read more hotel reviews here.